bedops/bedops/docs/content/reference/statistics/bedmap.rst

         --multidelim <delim>  Change delimiter of multi-value output columns from ';' to <delim>.
         --prec <int>          Change the post-decimal precision of scores to <int>.
 0 <= <int>.
         --sci                 Use scientific notation for score outputs.
+        --skip-unmapped       Print no output for a row with no mapped elements.
         --version             Print program information.